Yunanior/DMS1_blog-1/posts/first-blog-post.md

 ![storyboard04](/s01w02/storyboard04.jpg)

+To make the emotions behind the video has continuity, I will only use the state shot to do some match cut or quick cut to make the whole Video has a flow emotion.
+In this project, the mean theme is “between” .
+In detail, this video will talk about the feeling between alive and death.
+There was a saying that when people fall in unconscious, they still have few second can hear the sound around and in the meantime they will recall all they’s lives.
+And this feeling is what the video will give to the audience.
+At first, I will use seamless transitions between each footages, to blur the boundaries between different states of consciousness.
+This could involve fades, dissolves, or morphing effects to symbolize the fluidity between life and death.
+Second, about the colour of footage, I will use cold tone to show the atmosphere of  detachment or otherworldliness.
+Based on this I hope the audience can touch the feeling of unreal.

 ... which can be written inline, like this: $\{ x, y, z \} \in \N$

 ... or block, like this: